AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

 			constrain.
 For all the adding and removing constrains we use the methods of the parent class constrained_triangulation in order no to triger any unwanted delaunay flips.
 		-steiner on the centroid of merged obtuse neighbors:
-			For this steiner to be added we the face to have an obtuse neighbor, both of them to be non constrained and the merged polygon to convex.
-If those conditions are met we start by finding the centroid of the polygon.
-Then we remove all the vertices.
-Then we add the steiner point on the centroid.We then add back all the vertices and make the edges we want to force a constrains.
-After that we remove the constrains and count the obtuse faces.
-We do that check for each neighbor of the face and return the one we got the best result from along with its index.
+			For this steiner we got 2 function one called simulate_merge and another that adds the steiner.
+			The simulate checks with each neighbor and if we can merge them in a copy of the cdt.
+			If the merge is allowed it:
+				1. removes the all the edges of the faces we will merge by removing their points.
+				2. adds the steiner on the centroid of the polygon the merged faces would make.
+				3. adds back all the removed edges and makes the polygon a constrain.
+				4. removes the constrains.
+				5. counts the obtuse faces after the merge and if that number is the best up to here it saves a point to indicate the neighbor that was used for the merge.
+				6. resets the triangulation back to its previous state and check the other neighbors.
+			That function is called by the actual merge function which if a viable neighbor is returned to it, it performs the merge with it.

 	After checking all the methods we choose the one which had the best result.
 In case of ties the order goes centroid,projection longest edge, circumcenter merge.
 Then we check if the obtuse count we got